feijaouk/antoniocloud.com/docs/index.md

 # Edit theme's home layout instead if you wanna make some changes
 # See: https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
-author_profile: true
+author_profile: false
 header:
   overlay_image: "/assets/images/antonio-feijao-uk-snorkeling.jpg"
   overlay_filter: 0.5 # same as adding an opacity of 0.5 to a black background
-  image_description: "Antonio Feijao UK, AWS Solutions Architect, Networking Specialty and Security Specialty"
+  image_description: "[AntonioCloud.com](https://www.AntonioCloud.com) is Antonio Feijao UK personal website.
+Antonio is an AWS Solutions Architect working for AWS, with Networking Specialty and Security Specialty certifications.
+Other areas of expertise are Linux, Cisco Networking, Raspberry PI, Cyber Security, Bash shell-scripting, Python 3, coding and more.
+  Also passionate about our Planet Hearth, Travel, Humanism, Space and Physics"
   caption: "Photo by [**Antonio Feijao UK](https://www.antoniocloud.com), snorkeling in Mexican waters."
   actions:
     - label: "Antonio Feijao UK"